NaomiRozenberg/unit2_repo/Project/README.md

 This part defines the timestamp, which helps track when the measurement was taken [^9].
 ```.py
         timestamp = datetime.now().strftime("%Y-%m-%d %H:%M:%S")
 ```
 This image proves the collation of data to the csv file was successful
 <img width="1470" alt="Screenshot 2023-12-13 at 20 06 15" src="https://github.com/NaomiRozenberg/unit2_repo/assets/142605919/ec1a8122-1525-4111-9e9c-d6bbe10aa071">

 ### Computational thinking

 # Criteria D: Functionality
+## The solution includes a poster summarizing the visual representations, model and analysis created.
+The poster includes a recommendation about healthy levels for Temperature and Humidity.

 <img width="800" alt="Screenshot 2023-12-14 at 12 46 42" src="https://github.com/NaomiRozenberg/unit2_repo/assets/142605919/3a092b67-e428-466a-8d07-2b29f0baa55d">

 A 7 min video demonstrating the proposed solution with narration